Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 It uses the **same canonical LR(0) items** as an LR(0) parser, but **adds FOLLOW sets** to decide reduce actions more intelligently.

 Steps:
-1. Augment the grammar
+1. Augment the grammarc
-2. Get canonical LR(0) sets of items
+2. Construct the canonical collection of LR(0) item sets
 3.